backube/volsync/mover-restic/restic/doc/090_participating.rst

 always able to restore saved data.
 Therefore restic follows `Semantic Versioning <https://semver.org>`__ to clearly define which versions are compatible.
 The repository and data structures contained therein are considered the "Public API" in the sense of Semantic Versioning.
-This goes for all released versions of restic, this may not be the case for the master branch.

-We guarantee backward compatibility of all repositories within one major version; as long as we do not increment the major version, data can be read and restored.
+Once version 1.0.0 is released, we guarantee backward compatibility of all repositories within one major version; as long as we do not increment the major version, data can be read and restored.
 We strive to be fully backward compatible to all prior versions.

+During initial development (versions prior to 1.0.0), maintainers and developers will do their utmost to keep backwards compatibility and stability, although there might be breaking changes without increasing the major version.

 **********************
 Building documentation